Management

 409-356-0392

-Michelle's academic studies started at University of North Carolina-Wilmington in marine biology, where she rehabilitated sick and injured sea turtles, and continued at the University of South Carolina where she completed her M.S. and Ph.D. in Environmental Health Science researching bacterial pathogens in coastal waters.
+Michelle's academic studies started at the University of North Carolina-Wilmington in marine biology, where she rehabilitated sick and injured sea turtles, and continued at the University of South Carolina, where she completed her M.S. and Ph.D. in Environmental Health Science, researching bacterial pathogens in coastal waters.
 After graduate school, Michelle was awarded a NOAA Sea Grant Knauss Marine Policy fellowship with NOAA’s Office of National Marine Sanctuaries.

 Education/Outreach/Communications